Jarvey Gayoso

-Javier Augustine "Jarvey" Ocampo Gayoso ([hɐvˈjeɾ haɾvi ɡɐˈjoso]; born February 11, 1997) is a Filipino professional footballer who plays as a forward for Philippines Football League (PFL) club Kaya–Iloilo and the Philippines national team.
-He played in the collegiate level as a forward for Ateneo de Manila University.
+Javier Augustine "Jarvey" Ocampo Gayoso ([hɐvˈjeɾ haɾvi ɡɐˈjoso]; born February 11, 1997) is a Filipino professional footballer who plays as a left winger for Thai League 2 club Bangkok and the Philippines national team.

 Early life and education

 Javier Gayoso, who is the son of professional basketball player Jayvee Gayoso, played basketball in his youth but eventually decided to focus on football, which he started playing at age 4.
 His mother introduced him to football in kindergarten and allowed him to participate in a football camp.

 His maternal grandfather Ed Ocampo and maternal uncle Alvin Ocampo were both footballers.

 Gayoso attended the Ateneo de Manila High School and is currently pursuing collegiate studies at the Ateneo de Manila University.
 Despite his decision to end his collegiate football stint in February 2020, he expressed intent to finish his studies.
-He plans to finish the first semester of that school year and take a leave of absence from Ateneo to concentrate on football.
+He planned to finish the first semester of that school year and take a leave of absence from Ateneo to concentrate on football.

 High school and college career

 High school

-Gayoso played for the football and track/field teams of Ateneo de Manila High School where he achieved Gold Medals for the 200 meter dash, 400 meter dash, high jump, long jump, and was named MVP of UAAP Season 77 for Athletics.
+Gayoso played for the football and track and field teams of Ateneo de Manila High School where he achieved gold medals for the 200 meter dash, 400 meter dash, high jump, and long jump, and was named MVP of UAAP Season 77 for Athletics.